 This Mexican Independence Day celebration begins at noon with the ringing of the traditional Fiestas Patrias bell at the historic Casa de Estudillo at noon.

 The celebration, which honors the day Mexico declared independence from Spain in 1821, will feature traditional music and dance groups, equestrian groups, crafts, games and historical presentations.

 The park will also have activities and piñatas for children.

 Details: Noon to 4 p.m.
 Saturday.
 Old Town San Diego State Historic Park, 4002 Wallace St., Old Town.
-Free; additional information.
+Free.

 Music, Visual Arts

 This "music festival for grown ups" takes place over three days at the Del Mar Fairgrounds and prides itself on quality and comfort..

 It brings high-profile acts like Pink, Tom Petty and the Heartbreakers, Weezer, Jackson Browne, Ice Cube and many more.
 There’s also a great comedy stage with Maria Bamford and Patton Oswalt, an impressive collection of art, and areas where you can sample foods from top chefs.

 Details: 1 p.m. to midnight Friday; 11 a.m. to midnight Saturday and Sunday.
 Del Mar Fairgrounds, 2260 Jimmy Durante Blvd., Del Mar. $250 to $3,000; find tickets.